Nature Canada

 Canada has a goal to protect 30 percent of our oceans by 2030 but what does “protection” mean and will we reach the 30×30 target?

-Marine protected areas (MPAs) are parts of the ocean where species, habitats, and ecosystems are legally protected and conserved under Canada’s Oceans Act.
-They are managed by the Department of Fisheries and Oceans Canada for long-term sustainability.
+We use the term “MPA” to talk about marine protected areas in general, but Canada has a specific kind of MPA that falls under the jurisdiction of the federal Oceans Act.
+These MPAs are managed by the Department of Fisheries and Oceans Canada for long-term sustainability.
 Within an MPA, certain destructive uses and activities are prohibited, such as mining and oil and gas exploration.

 Why are Marine Protected Areas important?